dev-aswinreji/nvim-config/README.md

 # How to configure
 --> First go to nvim ~/.config/nvim/ \
---> paste this whole code in this path
+--> Paste this whole code in this path

 # Issues need to be fixed
 --> Debugger using dap need to be fixed \